-On October 30, 2019, the Honorable Kevin McNulty of the United States District Court for the District of New Jersey issued an Order preliminarily approving a proposed $4.062 million settlement after four years of litigation.
+On January 10, 2020, the Honorable Kevin McNulty of the United States District Court for the District of New Jersey issued an Order granting final approval of a $4.062 million settlement after four years of litigation.
 The settlement is on behalf of purchasers of shares of the common stock of Liquid Holdings Group, Inc. in Liquid’s initial public offering on July 26, 2013 and/or on the public market between July 26, 2013 and September 24, 2015, inclusive.
-A Settlement Hearing is scheduled to be held before the Court on January 10, 2020.

-For additional updates and information about the lawsuit and settlement, please visit the Liquid Holdings Securities Settlement Website.
+For additional information about the lawsuit and settlement, please visit the Liquid Holdings Securities Settlement Website.

 On September 21, 2015, Cohen Milstein and co-counsel filed a federal securities class action against certain directors and officers of the now-bankrupt software service and risk management technology provider that catered to the securities and hedge fund industry, Liquid Holdings Group, Inc. (NASDAQ: LIQD), as well as Liquid’s initial public offering (IPO) underwriter, Sandler O’Neill & Partners, on behalf of purchasers of Liquid securities at the time of Liquid’s IPO on July 26, 2013 and on the public market between July 26, 2013 and September 24, 2015, inclusive, for violations of the Securities Act of 1933 (“Securities Act”) and the Exchange Act.

 Liquid was purportedly formed with the intention of being the holding company to acquire and own software, risk management, and analytics companies specializing in securities trading in order to pursue an IPO.
 Plaintiffs, however, claimed that Liquid served as a fraudulent vehicle for the sole purpose of enriching its officers and directors.